sharmalab/datacafe/README.md

 Make sure to include log4j2-test.xml into your class path to be able to configure and view the logs.
 Default log level is [WARN].

-Samples are provided in the datacafe-samples module.
+Server and client samples are provided in the datacafe-server-samples and datacafe-client-samples module.

+# Executor Sample in datacafe-server-samples module.

+Executor offers a server sample with Mongo as the original data source and HDFS as the integrated data source.

-For example, to execute the clinical-1 sample,
+To execute the Executor sample,

- $ java -classpath lib/datacafe-samples-1.0-SNAPSHOT.jar:lib/*:conf/ main.java.edu.emory.bmi.datacafe.impl.clinical1.main.Initiator
+ $ java -classpath lib/datacafe-server-samples-1.0-SNAPSHOT.jar:lib/*:conf/ edu.emory.bmi.datacafe.server.samples.mongo.physionet.Executor

+# ExecutorClient Sample in datacafe-client-samples module.

-PhysioNetIntegratedExecutor offers a server sample with Mongo as the original data source and HDFS as the integrated data source.
-QueryExecutor on the other hand, offers a sample client implementation with queries partially auto-generated.
+ExecutorClient on the other hand, offers a sample client implementation with queries partially auto-generated.

+To execute the ExecutorClient sample,

+ $ java -classpath lib/datacafe-client-samples-1.0-SNAPSHOT.jar:lib/*:conf/ edu.emory.bmi.datacafe.client.samples.ExecutorClient

+# HzServer in datacafe-server module.

+HzServer may be executed to create more Hazelcast members to join the Hazelcast cluster created by the Executor.

+ $ java -classpath lib/datacafe-server-1.0-SNAPSHOT.jar:lib/*:conf/ edu.emory.bmi.datacafe.hazelcast.HzServer

 ## Dependencies